gabrielelana/graceful-death/README.md

 For all the options and methods look at the examples or at the tests :smile:

+## Use Cases
+* You have a long running process that leaks memory (see `examples/memory_leak.php`)

 ## How Does It Work?
 When `run` is called the process forks, the child process will execute the code passed to `GracefulDeath::around`, the parent process will act as a supervisor of the child.
-The supervisor will wait until the child death and will act accordingly to the exit status and the given configuration.
+The supervisor will wait until the child dies and will act accordingly to the exit status and the given configuration.

 ## Gotcha
-It only works on unix platforms.
 It only works where `pcntl_*` function are available.

 ## Self-Promotion
 If you like this project, then consider to: